Graphic Definition of Metropolitan

 Metropolitan adj.
 Characteristic of a city.

-Noun: Someone who lives in a city
+n.
+Someone who lives in a city.

 The word metropolitan is derived from the Greek word metropolis, which means "mother city," a term used to describe the principal city of a region or country.
 Today, metropolitan generally refers to a large, urban area that serves as the cultural, economic, or political center of a region.
 It is often used to describe cities that are densely populated, bustling with activity, and are hubs for various industries, including finance, technology, entertainment, and more.
 A metropolitan area typically includes the central city along with its surrounding suburbs, forming a larger, interconnected region that influences a wide area economically and socially.